At the tail end of 2020, Sony set out to purchase Crunchyroll.

 The US government, however, has some questions.

 It came out recently that the acquisition has come under antitrust scrutiny.
-In a nutshell, the US government wants to make sure that Sony won’t own too much of the anime market.
+(Update: Sony and Crunchyroll officially announced closure of the deal on August 9th) In a nutshell, the US government wants to make sure that Sony won’t own too much of the anime market.
 In response, Sony and AT&T are arguing that anime isn’t a distinct market.
 They’re instead asserting that it’s just one part of a broader range of animation geared toward adults, comparing anime to the likes of The Simpsons.

 Discounting the differences in consumer habits, business model, and marketing, the argument does a disservice to the medium.
 Sony and AT&T are willing to throw anime under the bus to do this deal.
 It’s a win for both sides, but could be a loss for the consumer.